AdamAzuddin/Afterkelas/README.md

 2. Open your web browser and navigate to http://localhost:3000.

-3. Use the application to input and view teacher and student details.
+3. Use the application to see changes you made in code reflected on the browser.
+If no changes is applied when you edit the code, make sure autosave is turned on in VS Code.
+You can do this by going to top left and click on File, and make sure there's a click next to the Autosave text, if not click on it and the tick will appear.

 ## API Usage